 AIB entitled to €6m order relating to Ashleaf Shopping Centre, court finds

-Siobhan Smith sued by bank relating to a guarantee in 2008 executed by herself and her husband Frank Smith
+Woman sued by bank relating to a guarantee in 2008 executed by herself and her husband

 The Ashleaf Shopping Centre in Crumlin, Dublin.
 Photograph: Bryan O’Brien